+Aleks Mitseva

+BSc Conservation Biology

+Research Assistant in the Bioacoustics lab,

+Aarhus University

-Aleks Mitseva BSc Conservation Biology Research Assistant in the Bioacoustics lab, Aarhus University "Undertaking the BSc in Conservation Biology has been extremely useful for my current position as a research assistant at the Bioacoustics lab of Aarhus University.
+"Undertaking the BSc in Conservation Biology has been extremely useful for my current position as a research assistant at the Bioacoustics lab of Aarhus University.
 My journey as an assistant has taken me through various areas of scientific research, from analysing seal vocalisations and defining sound sources in Greenlandic waters, to conducting my own study.
 The skills I developed during my time in Aberdeen, especially in my last year when I had to develop and execute a research project, have been extremely valuable."

-10 reasons to choose Aberdeen The academic strength you would expect from a 500 year old university yet right at the forefront for careers in the 21st century A thriving, cosmopolitan community with students from 120 countries set within a beautiful, historic campus that has seen five Nobel Prizes.
-0 Degrees which are recognised and respected worldwide Our programmes are both current and well-established with professional accreditation, work-related placements, plus the opportunity to study abroad.
-0 The very best learning resources Aberdeen provides a unique learning environment with easy access to fantastic natural environments for fieldwork purposes.
-You will also have access to our well-equipped research field station.
+10 reasons to choose Aberdeen

+The academic strength you would expect from a 500 year old university - yet right at the forefront for careers in the 21st century

+A thriving, cosmopolitan community with students from 120 countries set within a beautiful, historic campus that has seen five Nobel Prizes.

+Degrees which are recognised and respected worldwide

+Our programmes are both current and well-established with professional accreditation, work-related placements, plus the opportunity to study abroad.

+The very best learning resources

+Aberdeen provides a unique learning

+environment with easy access to fantastic

+natural environments for fieldwork

+purposes.
+You will also have access to our

+well-equipped research field station.

 Choice and flexibility It's your degree and we believe it should be planned around you, with the freedom to plan your own programme of study from a wide range of options.
 Research-led teaching Our teaching is informed by our research.
 We are ranked in the top quartile for research power in Earth Systems and Environmental Sciences (REF 2021).
-06 A proven track record for employment and the best headstart your career can get Our experience and connections can help secure that all-important first step on the ladder to a successful career.
+A proven track record for employment and the best headstart your career can get Our experience and connections can help secure that all-important first step on the ladder to a successful career.
 A supportive community A self-contained friendly campus in a friendly city; we will do everything we can to help you feel at home quickly.
 Right from the start, our staff and student support teams will ensure you have access to all the support and guidance you might need - academic, personal, medical or financial.
 All new students are guaranteed a place in student accommodation, either on the campus or close by.
 Opportunities to develop yourself and your interests Not only academic qualifications to rival the best, but also personal, communication and teamwork skills to make you an all-round achiever in whatever you choose to do.
 We boast over 220 clubs and societies for students to join and offer excellent oncampus sports facilities.
-Computing and library facilities are geared towards your needs and we are especially proud of our dedicated Zoology museum and beautiful Cruickshank Botanic Gardens.

 A buzzing, friendly city that has it all Aberdeen is everything a student city should be and more!
 Historic, international, fashionable and friendly.
-We're on the map!
+1 We're on the map!